-56 Fe + $$\gamma \rightarrow 26 \,\mathrm{p} + 30 \,\mathrm{n} - 10^{19} \,\mathrm{erg} \,\mathrm{g}^{-1}$$
+56 Fe + $\gamma \rightarrow 26 p + 30 n - 10^{19} erg g^{-1}$

 - The shock weakens further because of neutrino cooling of the matter inside it.
 By the time it has passed through all the iron core, all outward velocity has been lost. - As matter settles to super-nuclear density, most of the protons turn to neutrons.
-A giant nucleus with mass 1.5 solar masses called a proto-neutron star is formed.
-All this took about 10 milliseconds.
+A giant single nucleus with mass 1.5 solar masses called a proto-neutron star is formed.
+All this takes about 0.01 seconds.